 this time Shaikh Paltu who was an Indian solider tried to stop Mangal Pandey

 from causing more harm to Baugh.
 As the word reached the British officer

 Hewson, he arrived at the ground and when he was confronting Mangal Pandey,

 Hewson was hit by a blow from Mangal Pandey’s musket.

 On hearing the sound of the gun shot many soldiers rushed towards the ground but they refused to take any action against Pandey when Shaikh Paltu was trying to defend the two English men.
 The Sepoys threw stones and shoes on Shaikh Paltu and threatened to shoot him if he doesn’t release Mangal Pandey immediately.

 the English men Hewson and Baugh ran and escaped and Paltu also escaped from

 The report of the incident reached commanding officer General Hearsey who surrounded the ground along with his two officer sons.
-After taking control of the situation he ordered the sepoys to obeys his orders and arrest Mangal Pandey.
+After taking control of the situation, he ordered the sepoys to obey his orders and arrest Mangal Pandey.
 The General threatened the Sepoys to shoot if they do not obey and follow his orders.
 The Sepoys had no other choice but to obey his orders.

 death sentence.
 Execution of Mangal Pandey was scheduled for 18th